JelleBootsma/DotNETCHIP-8Emulator/README.md

 If the problem persists, feel free to open an issue on the project's GitHub repository.

+## Continuous Integration and Deployment
+This project includes GitHub Actions configuration for continuous integration and deployment (CI/CD).
+The configured workflow automatically builds and executes unit tests for the DotNETCHIP-8Emulator on each push and pull request to the repository

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use and modify the code according to the terms of the license.